malabooboo/christmas-card-2016/README.md

 # christmas-card-2016
-Online Christmas card without photos
+Online Christmas card with photos, because we were too lazy to get them printed.